dotnet/docfx/docs/designs/conceptual-versioning.md

 ```

 > These three level moniker range config should follow these rules:
-> 1. Moniker range is the moniker range expression, and it is composed of one or more comparator sets, joint by `'||'`, `','` is not supported to be a separator.
-> 2. The final file moniker range is the intersection of moniker range from `config file` and moniker range from `YAML header`, if the intersection is empty, an error throws.
+> 1. The final file level moniker range is the intersection of moniker range from `config file` and moniker range from `YAML header`, if the intersection is empty, an error throws.
-> 3. The final zone moniker range is the intersection of moniker range of this file and moniker range of this zone.
+> 2. The final zone moniker range is the intersection of moniker range of this file and moniker range of this zone.
 If the intersection is empty, an error throws.

 #### 2.2 Link/Xref

-In phase 1, content writer is not allowed to reference another file with specific version.
+In phase 1, content writer is allowed to reference another file with specific version by query string `?view={moniker}`, and the query string will be append to the resolve result, but we will not do the version existed check, and DHS will handle the fallback logic.

-If the referenced file has the same moniker as current page, they will jump to the referenced page with the same moniker.
-If not, DHS will fallback to the the latest version.

 #### 2.3 Redirection